jcristy/openrct2-LogicalStaffingModule/README.md

 # Logical Staffing Module (LSM)

+*Note: This is still a work in progress*

 Logical Staffing Module helps with the tedious process of hiring and naming your staff.

 ## Description